pauliuszaleckas/wold/README.md

 Very simple Wake-on-Lan packet handler with custom action execution.

 ## Scratch your own itch
+### How it was born (by @pauliuszaleckas):
+I started coding this small app to make XBMC start on my PC when "Power On" is pressed on Android remote control.
+It is possible to wake my PC from suspend, but it boots to XFCE and second "Power On" turns on XBMC and disables VGA while enabling HDMI output.

-### My usage
+### Raspberry Pi usage (by @houtianze):
 I have a raspberry pi with raspbian installed.
 I manually installed XBMC and wish to be able to start XBMC directly (without ssh in and start the XBMC manually) using the Power button in the [Yatse remote control app] (https://play.google.com/store/apps/details?id=org.leetzone.android.yatsewidgetfree) on my Android phone.
 I googled and found this program, afer modifying it a bit, my wish came true.
 To achieve this yourself, just follow the Compiling/Installing and Usage instuctions that follow

-### Original Usage (from the original author @pauliuszaleckas )
-I started coding this small app to make XBMC start on my PC when "Power On" is pressed on Android remote control.
-It is possible to wake my PC from suspend, but it boots to XFCE and second "Power On" turns on XBMC and disables VGA while enabling HDMI output.

 ## Compiling/Installing
 To compile: